 The other area where Look Mum No Hands! excels is food.
 There’s a simple, unpretentious menu, offering pies, sandwiches, stews and soups: good, wholesome, filling fare.
 On my first visit, I had the sweet potato, aubergine and lentil pie and, on my return, the kale and butterbean soup.
 I was particularly taken with the pie.
 For some reason, vegetarian pies are hard to find, so I always enjoy them when they’re on the menu (there was also a goats’ cheese pie, so I even had a choice!).
 This one was excellent, with lovely pastry and a tasty filling, the sweet potato and lentil combining well with the aubergine.
 It came with salad (options: with salad or without salad) which was also very good, full of rice, pasta, tofu and lots of greens.

-You can also see what I made of Look Mum No Hands! second permanent outlet on Mare Street, London Fields.
+You can also see what I made of Look Mum No Hands! second permanent outlet on Mare Street, London Fields, although this has since now closed.

 |49 OLD STREET • LONDON • EC1V 9HX|